top of page

 I accept Checks and Postal Money Orders (make sure they can be deposited via a mobile device).
 Make Checks and Money Orders payable to the name below please.

-If you are a U.S customer and you are not paying for your repair job with a Check or Postal Money Order, and do not want to purchase your repairs from my online store.
-I can Paypal invoice you once the tapes arrive.
-But this invoice will need to be paid when I am ready to begin repairs.
+If you are a U.S customer and you are not paying for your repair job with a Check or Postal Money Order, I can email you a Paypal invoice once I am ready to start your repair job, or you can purchase the amount of repairs you would like here: https://www.8trackavenue.com/product-page/8-track-avenue-tape-repair-service

 USA Customers Only: 1 to 9 Tapes, Customer pays the shipping both ways.
 Media Mail is the cheapest and my default way of shipping your tapes back to you.
 I can ship them back to you Priority Mail/UPS/FedEx if you would prefer.